 If you have unpaid back taxes and you’re not able to pay them, don’t panic; it’s a very common thing.
 On average, 17-21% of the residents in the United States have unpaid back taxes and tax debt.
 This is such a common problem that they’re are a wide array of solutions to help you settle your tax debt.

 The IRS has put together a systematic process that they make people go through to ensure that they pay their back taxes and/or tax debt.
-Throughout this website, I’ll cover multiple ways that the IRS will attempt to collect money from you; and I’ll also discuss how you can avoid this painful process.
+Throughout this website we’ll cover multiple ways that the IRS will attempt to collect money from you, and we’ll also discuss how you can avoid this painful process.